glpi-project/doc-install/source/prerequisites.rst

 .. list-table:: PHP Compatibility Matrix
    :header-rows: 1

-   * - GLPI Version
+   * - GLPI version
-     - Minimum PHP
+     - Minimum PHP version
-     - Maximum PHP
    * - 10.0.X
      - 7.4
+   * - 11.0.X
-     - 8.3
+     - 8.2

 .. note::

+   GLPI compatibility with new PHP versions is validated shortly after their release.
-   We recommend to use the newest supported PHP release for better performance.
+   We therefore recommend using the most recent version, for better performances.

 Mandatory extensions
 ^^^^^^^^^^^^^^^^^^^^